kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

 The Python interface allows for an easy implementation for these special exceptions.
-Here is a script that uses the new facility.
+Here is a script that uses this facility.
 The conversion here is triggered by the CTYPE extension **OHEL**.
-So as long this is unique to GIPSY spectral axes, you are save to use it.
+So as long this is unique to GIPSY spectral axes, you are safe to use it.
 Note that we converted the frequencies to optical, radio and apparent radial velocities.
 This is added value to the existing GIPSY implementation where these conversions are not possible.
 These WCSLIB conversions are explained in previous sections::